guntrip/bear/README.md

 ### To do

 * Don't leave shore when bears are still shuffling ✅
-* If dropping a bear on right-shore, boot into water
+* If dropping a bear on right-shore, boot into water ✅
-* Can't drag bears beyond boat x
+* Can't drag bears beyond boat ✅
-* Bear death counter/max
+* Bear death counter/max ✅
+* Wave height increase ✅

 And then..